 The Bylaws provide that the Board of Directors consists of nine directors.
 The Board is divided into three classes with each class constituting one-third of the total number of directors.
 Each class serves a three-year term.
-The present term for the Class Three directors expires at the Annual Meeting, and the present terms for the Class One and Class Two directors expire at the annual meetings of stockholders to be held in 2001 and 2002, respectively.
+The present term for the Class One directors expires at the Annual Meeting, and the present terms for the Class T wo and Class Three directors expire at the annual meetings of stockholders to be held in 2002 and 2003, respectively.
 Each director holds such office until his or her successor is duly elected and qualifies.

-The three Class Three directors will be elected at the Annual Meeting to hold office until the annual meeting of stockholders in 2003 and until their respective successors are duly elected and qualify.
-The Board of Directors has nominated Arthur M. Coppola, James S. Cownie and Mace Siegel to continue to serve as Class Three directors of the Company (the "Nominees").
+The three Class One directors will be elected at the Annual Meeting to hold office until the annual meeting of stockholders in 2004 and until their respective successors are duly elected and qualify.
+The Board of Directors has nominated Edward C. Coppola, Fred S. Hubbell and Dr. William P. Sexton to continue to serve as Class One directors of the Company (the "Nominees").
 Each of the Nominees is currently serving as a director of the Company.
 The Board of Directors anticipates that each of the Nominees will serve, if elected, as a director.
 However, if any nominee is unavailable for election, the Proxy holders may vote for another person nominated by the Board of Directors or the Board may amend the Bylaws to reduce the number of directors to be elected at the Annual Meeting.